refactor-gremlin/golang-svelte/README.md

 - `npm run docker:dev` → starts `docker-compose.dev.yml` with hot-reload mounts (frontend on 5173, API on 8080)
 - `npm run docker:prod` → builds production images via `docker-compose.yml` (frontend served on 3000 through the Node adapter, API on 8080)

-The root `Dockerfile` is multi-stage: it builds the SvelteKit client, bundles assets into the Go image, and produces a single binary container exposing port 8080.
+The root `Dockerfile` is multi-stage: it builds the SvelteKit client, bundles assets into the Python image, and produces a container exposing port 8080.

 ## Observability Stack